Syd Lim: Personal life

-Lim's spouse, Jeong Yeon-hee, earned a degree in Library Science from Sookmyung Women's University and previously worked as a librarian.
-She currently serves as an advisor to Lim, engaging in reading diverse scenarios and collaborating with him on film projects.
-Jeong frequently travels abroad for work.
-Lim's father, Lim Hae-hom, was the chairman of Rock Heaven.
-He has two younger brothers, Lim Yeon-sung and Hugh Lim.
+Lim's spouse, Jeong Yeon-hee, is a graduate of Sookmyung Women's University with a degree in Library Science.
+A former librarian, she currently serves as an advisor to Lim, evaluating various scripts and collaborating on film projects.Jeong also frequently travels abroad for professional purposes.
+Lim's father, Lim Hae-hom, served as the chairman of Rock Heaven.
+Lim has two younger brothers, Lim Yeon-sung and Hugh Lim.

-Lim has several hobbies, including collecting film CDs and DVDs as a cinephile.
-He enjoys curating a collection of various liquors, with a particular affinity for whiskey, and is also a collector of fountain pens.
+As a cinephile, Lim's hobbies include collecting film CDs and DVDs.
+He also curates a collection of various liquors, with a particular affinity for whiskey, and is a collector of fountain pens.